moj-analytical-services/rpackage_training/README.md

 If you know that your code relies on functionality added in a particular version of a package you must specify the minimum version otherwise don't specify a minimum version.

+Any package that your code relied upon for core functionality should be listed in the "Imports" section.
+The "Suggests" section is for packages that are used in the development process or give extra optional functionality.

 There is a tool in {usethis} for adding packages to the description file.
 It will check if the package is installed before adding it so is useful for catching spelling mistakes!